 This can give you a hint about what topics or questions your audience is really interested in.

-So, if your ad is about a free ebook on sale, the landing page should present that ebook, list its objectives or value proposition, and make it easy to download.
+So, if your ad is about a free ebook on sale, the landing page should present that ebook in an engaging way and make it easy to download.

 Further reading: How to Set Up a Remarketing Campaign in Google Ads